wp-plugins/pinterest-pin-it-button/readme.txt

 5. Advanced settings

 == Changelog ==

+= 1.4.0 =
+* Changed/Fixed: Iframe removed when button set to "User selects image".
+Fixes security issues and display errors on some web hosts.
+* Added: Displays new features available if upgrading "Pin It" Button Pro

 = 1.3.1 =
 * Changed: Modified button JavaScript to be in line with Pinterest's current button embed JavaScript